 Pia and Alley Glaciers

-Back onboard the Australis vessel, we continue east along the Beagle Channel through an area called Glacier Alley.
-Living up to its name, the passage features a number of impressive tidewater glaciers flowing down from the Darwin Mountains and Darwin Ice Sheet on the north shore.
-Most of them are named after European countries — Holland, Italy, Germany, Spain and France.
+The glacier’s feminine name is thought to honor Princess Maria Pia of Savoy (1847-1911), daughter of the Italian king.
+Back on the Australis vessel, we will continue east along the Beagle Channel through an area known as Glacier Alley.
+True to its name, the passage features impressive tidewater glaciers flowing from the Darwin Mountains and Darwin Ice Sheet on the north shore.
+Most of these glaciers are named after European countries—Holland, Italy, Germany, Spain, and France.

 Disembark in the mythical Cape Horn aboard the incredible Australis Cruise Expedition - RipioTurismo DMC for Patagonia